wilsonliaows/docs/workbot/workbot-buttons.md

 # Workbot buttons
 Buttons are important building blocks in designing conversational interfaces that simplify complex workflows.

-WWorkbot commands require specific keywords to trigger.
+Workbot commands require specific keywords to trigger.
 This unique language needs to be communicated and picked up by users in order to execute Workbot commands successfully.
 Buttons allow a call to action to be performed in one click, allowing the user to quickly decide what they want, without having to remember additional Workbot commands.

 ![Buttons](/assets/images/workbot/workbot-buttons/buttons.png)*Buttons use button clicks to trigger another recipe or workflow*